vippsas/vipps-checkout/vipps-checkout-api.md

 ### Remembering of customer data

-Vipps Checkout supports easy fetching of user info with the built-in Vipps Login integration.
-With a functionality called "Remember Me", the user is can opt in to having this information being persisted across different Vipps Checkout sessions on the same machine.
+Checkout supports easy fetching of user info with the built-in Vipps Login integration.
+With a functionality called "Remember Me", the user is can opt in to having this information being persisted across different Checkout sessions on the same machine.

 ### Receipts

-Vipps Checkout **(V3 only)** supports creating receipts, visible in the App.
+Checkout **(V3 only)** supports creating receipts, visible in the App.
 This can be useful in many cases, and a receipt can be mandatory in some cases [as described below](#receipts-and-assisted-content-monitoring).
 It is possible to post the order lines and bottom line to the Order Management API independently, without using the functionality described in this section.
 Then you need to use [The Order Management API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api/vipps-order-management-api#receipts) directly.

 To enable Checkout to create receipts, the "OrderSummary" property in the session initiation must be set.
 Detailed information is available in the OpenAPI spec [session initiation endpoint][create-checkout-session-endpoint]